tirosh/social-reaction/README.md

 # solcial-reaction

 Social Reaction is a social network and single page application created with React.
+Users can log in, tell a little about themselves and make friends with other users.
+It includes: registration, validation, log-in, profile search, instant chat and more.
+One of the things I focused on during the implementation was making the component structure of React visible.

 # Demo

 [https://social-reaction.herokuapp.com/](https://social-reaction.herokuapp.com/)
 ![solcial-reaction snapshot](public/snapshot.png)

-# Cause

-Social Reaction is a social network and single page application created with React.
-Users can log in, tell a little about themselves and make friends with other users.
-It includes: registration, validation, log-in, profile search, instant chat and more.
-One of the things I focused on during the implementation was making the component structure of React visible.

 # Key Features